 - Airspace Link Pilot sites- Used in early-stage municipal projects where lightweight, non-intrusive aerial monitoring is crucial to plan and ensure the project is going according to plan.

 Sunflower Labs likes to emphasize that it is “the world’s first residential drone security system.
-Even though it does not come with autonomous battery swapping tech, it does have a handy ground-based sensor that ensures it only flies when it needs to.
+Even though it does not come with autonomous battery swapping tech, it includes a ground-based sensor that ensures it only flies when triggered.

 Easy Aerial SAMS-T